 - 1. Our school will do all we can in supporting any of our children/young people who are required to attend court to give evidence in criminal court. - 2.
 We recognise that this maybe because crimes were committed against them or for crimes they have witnessed.
-There is an age-appropriate guide for 12-17 year olds accessed here. - 3.
+There are two age appropriate guides to support children 5-11-year olds, accessed here and 12-17 year olds accessed - 3.
 Our school/college will ensure our pupils have access to these booklets.
 They explain each step of the process and support and special measures that are available.
 There are diagrams illustrating the courtroom structure and the use of video links is explained.